Sunday, December 31, 2023

 Devotees of the Faceless God may ambush a traveling caravan, slaughter its guards, and induce a deep, narcotic coma in the noncombatant travelers.
 Then, after inflicting severe-yet-non debilitating disfigurements upon them, the devotees will sort the travelers into small groups (taking care not to pair individuals with too many similar characteristics together), take their money and valuables, and spirit them to nearby cities where they will be deposited in slums and other poor areas with little memory of who they are or how they got there.
 When each person experiences the peak of their alienation, they are most susceptible to the burblings of Juiblex that invite them to take part in the One Flesh ritual.
 Eventually, a new chapter is born.

 Should enough people take part in the orgy, the true ritual transformation begins.
 Bodies release their physical forms and merge into one another to form a great tumorous mass of living matter as big as a house.
 Looks like a giant knotty ball of melting fat and throbbing viscera shot through with multijointed limbs; smells like intense body odor, nose-burning bile, and meat on the verge of going rancid.
-Winking ventricles open and close between blobbly layers of slick meat, oozing mucus and smelling the air for organic material that bloated elephantine pseudopods in horrid approximations of various limbs sprout forth to claw it toward.
-Great swollen flesh sacs burble out from the mound like bubbles rising to the surface, from which burst expanding masses of viscous bile that collapse into sizzling puddles to digest the matter around them such that it can be consumed and anabolized by the ever-growing flesh mound.
-The mound continues expanding in this way until no more viable material is left to consume or it collapses under its own weight, at which point it sheds sheets of flesh that slough off its sides as they melt into green slime.
-As it does so, the mound releases waves of mutational impulses like radiation, inviting nearby creatures to take part in a new incarnation of the One Flesh.
+Winking ventricles dilate between layers of slick meat, oozing mucus and smelling the air for organic material.
+Bloated elephantine pseudopods in horrid approximations of human limbs sprout forth and claw toward pray.
+Great swollen sacs burble out from the its surface, from which burst expanding masses of gelatinous bile that collapse into sizzling puddles to digest the matter that it will be consumed and anabolized by the ever-growing mound.
+The Bloom continues expanding in this way until no more viable material is left in proximity or it collapses under its own weight, at which point it sheds its many sheets of flesh, sloughing off its bulk as it melts into green slime.
+While it liquifies the mound releases waves of mutational impulses like radiation, inviting nearby creatures to take part in a new incarnation of the One Flesh.

 FURTHER DETAILS